 - MyHome

 - Documentation

 - About (updated and moved)

 - Installing (new)

 - User Guide (new)

 - Other (new)

-- · Tutorials
+- Tutorials

 - See Also

-Users needing to restrict the extension from possibly mangling manually prepared content can use the confluence_publish_prefix (jump) option.
+Users needing to restrict the extension from possibly mangling manually prepared content can use the confluence\publish\prefix (jump) or confluence\publish\postfix (jump) options.

-1.5.2 setting a publishing timeout
+1.6.2 setting a publishing timeout

 By default, this extension does not define any timeouts for a publish event.
-It is recommended to provide a timeout value based on the environment being used (see confluence_timeout; jump).
+It is recommended to provide a timeout value based on the environment being used (see confluence\timeout; jump).

-1.5.3 disable xml-rpc
+1.6.3 disable xml-rpc

-When published, the default configuration will attempt to first publish using REST API.
+When publishing, the default configuration will attempt to first publish using REST API.
 If publishing fails, the extension automatically attempts to publish using the XML-RPC API.
 This is solely for compatibility reasons (i.e. environments which for some reason cannot support the REST API).
 If in an environment where access to a Confluence instance is limited by the network, one may not desire two failed attempts when publishing a documentation set.
-To disable attempts to publish using the XML-RPC API, see confluence_disable_xmlrpc(jump).
+To disable attempts to publish using the XML-RPC API, see confluence\disable\xmlrpc(jump).

-1.5.4 manage publishing a document subset
+1.6.4 manage publishing a document subset

-Users have the ability to publish a subset of processed documents by using the confluence_publish_subset (jump) option.
+Users have the ability to publish a subset of processed documents by using the confluence\publish\subset (jump) option.
 This can be useful for large documentation sets where a user may wish to only publish an update for one or more documents (instead of the entire set).
-While subset publishing can be commonly used by setting the confluence_publish_subset option in a command line build, this may not be ideal for some environments.
+While subset publishing can be commonly used by setting the confluence\publish\subset option in a command line build, this may not be ideal for some environments.
 The following is a code snippet, which when included in a project's conf.py file, will provide a means for a user to specify a file outlining which documents are desired:

-Individual documents can be added into the file defined by the environment variable PUBLISH_SUBSET per line.
+Individual documents can be added into the file defined by the environment variable PUBLISH\SUBSET per line.
 In this snippet, blank lines and lines commented out with the # character are ignored.